-If you are under the age of 18, it is illegal for anyone to give you an air gun, a gasoperated gun, or a firearm without your parents' or guardians' permission.
+If you are under the age of 18, it is illegal for anyone to give you an air gun, a gasoperated gun, or a firearm of any kind without your parents' or guardians' permission and the supervision of an adult.
 No one can sell or transfer a firearm to you, unless they have your parents' or guardians' permission.
-Otherwise they are committing a third-degree felony.
+Violating any of these laws commits a 3rd degree felony.